 There are few recipes that brings us so much joy and is a fun to make.
 This dal dhokli is one such recipe which you will enjoy both the making and tasting 🙂

 I have been a fan of this yummy dish right from the day I tasted this in my childhood.
 My mom picked up this dal dhokli recipe from her friend and have made this for us innumerable times.
 The joy of making small discs from the dough or dhokli is something I loved even as a child.

-While my mom makes many delicious Gujarati recipes like khaman, khadavi, dal, muthiya, we used to love this dal dhokli the most.
+While my mom makes many delicious Gujarati recipes like khaman, khandavi, dal, muthiya, handvo we used to love this dal dhokli the most.
 We always found this amusing and fun to have the whole meal in just a bowl with a spoon 🙂 Yes it more like having a soup 🙂

 What Is Dal Dhokli?

 Dhokli means tiny wheat dumplings and dal means seasoned and tempered cooked lentils.
-So this is a delicious concoction of flavorful dal lentil stew mixed with weat dumplings or homemade egg free wheat pasta.
+So this is a delicious concoction of flavorful dal lentil stew mixed with wheat dumplings or homemade egg free wheat pasta.